Hydrogen (H) is the most abundant element in the universe. It is an component of water (H2O) and nearly all organic compounds.

 Green hydrogen, which is produced with power from renewable energy sources, is considered a pillar for the energy transition, in Switzerland as well as abroad.
 Axpo has decided to engage in this activity and is developing the following projects:

-Following the building permit process, Axpo and Rhiienergie began construction of the 2.5-MW hydrogen production facility at the Reichenau hydropower plant on 23 January 2023.
-The installation will be connected to the Reichenau hydropower plant in which Axpo holds a majority share.
-Using Swiss hydropower, the facility will produce about 350 tonnes of green hydrogen annually.
-This corresponds to about 1.5 million litres of diesel fuel that the Canton of Grisons and the neighbouring Rhine valley will be able to save in the future.
-The green hydrogen will be delivered directly to filling stations from the production facility.
-Alternatively, the hydrogen can also make a contribution to the decarbonisation of industrial operations.
-Commissioning is scheduled for the fall of 2023.
-Axpo and Rhiienergie are jointly investing over eight million Swiss francs in the facility located in the Canton of Grisons.
+Following the building permit procedure, Axpo and Rhiienergie began construction work on the 2.5 MW hydrogen production plant at the Reichenau hydropower plant on 23rd January 2023.
+The plant will be connected directly to the Reichenau hydropower plant, in which Axpo holds a majority stake.
+It will produce up to 350 tonnes of green hydrogen per year using Swiss hydropower.
+This corresponds to around 1.5 million litres of diesel fuel, which can be saved in the canton of Graubünden and the neighbouring Rhine Valley in future.
+The green hydrogen produced in Domat/Ems makes a decisive contribution to decarbonisation and can be supplied to both industrial customers and filling stations.
+Commissioning is planned for the beginning of 2024.
+Axpo and Rhiienergie are jointly investing an amount in the high single-digit million range in the plant in the canton of Grison.

 Another climate-friendly hydrogen production facility will be built on the Wildischachen industrial location in Brugg (AG), and will be Switzerland's largest hydrogen plant.
 Axpo, Voegtlin-Meyer, IBB Energie AG (IBB) and the city of Brugg have signed a memorandum of understanding to this end.
 Axpo plans to deliver clean hydrogen from domestic hydropower directly to the nearby Voegtlin-Meyer filling stations via a pipeline.
 From there, the green hydrogen will be made available to private users and for the buses operated on behalf of PostAuto AG.
 The produced volume can be used to drive about 300 trucks, post or other buses for one year.